vivajohn/BlazorApp1/README.md

 # BlazorApp1
 This is my first experience with Blazor.
 I implemented part of my Audio Flashcards Angular app as a Blazor app.
-The recording adding and deleting prompt-response recordings.
+The recording page is used for adding and deleting prompt-response recordings.
 The playback page plays the recordings and reschedules the prompts client-side.

 The application can switch in real-time between using an Azure Cosmos or a Cloud Firestore database, both of which are no-sql.
 The Cloud Firestore database is accessed via a REST API written in Python.
 The Python API is hosted on Google Cloud and was uploaded using Docker.